arielm/Unicode/Projects/ScriptDetector/README.md

 **Remarks**

 1. The system allows to define some *global language hint* at the line level.
 For line 1, we provide a hint so that the whole content is treated as Japanese.
-Without it, the HAN glyphs would have been rendered in pink (i.e. using the font used to render Chinese.)
+Without it, the HAN glyphs would have been rendered in pink (i.e. with the font used to render Chinese.)

 2. We're not, however, providing any means to define *local language hints* at the line level.
 So for line 2, even-though the second word from the left means "Japanese", it will not be detected as "ja" because the script is HAN (in this example, the *default languages* are set to "en:zh-cn", so whenever we need to associate a language to HAN, Chinese will be picked...)